a-little-srdjan/grapher/README.md

 ## Usage and Examples
 Flags:
+* _pkgs_ : starting _root_ packages
-* _pkgs_ : root pkgs for the analysis
+* _outputFile_ : file name for the two output files.
+The output extensions are _.graphml_ and _.pl_
-* _outputFile_
-* _permit_ : regex pattern that has to be part of the pkg name to have the pkg included
+* _permit_ : regex pattern that has to be part of the package name in order to include it in the graph
-* _deny_ : regex pattern that must not be part of the pkg name to have the pkg included
+* _deny_ : regex pattern that must not be part of the package name in order to include it in the graph
-* _includeStdLib_ : include std lib pkgs in the graph
+* _includeStdLib_ : include stdLib packages in the graph

+Given a package named `n`, then `n`

 1. build the tool
 2. `grapher -deny=vendor -pkgs=code.wirelessregistry.com/data/readers/queries -output=depgraph`